MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/microsoft-connected-cache.md

 <!--3555764-->

-Starting in version 1906, you can install a Microsoft Connected Cache server on your distribution points.
+You can install a Microsoft Connected Cache server on your distribution points.
 By caching this content on-premises, your clients can benefit from the Delivery Optimization feature that can help to protect WAN links.

 > [!NOTE]
 > Starting in version 1910, this feature is now called **Microsoft Connected Cache**.
 It was previously known as Delivery Optimization In-Network Cache.